We have over nine million customers in the UK for our life assurance, pensions, investments and general insurance plans.

 Thinking of starting a pension?
 We know that understanding how pensions work can be confusing.
 This page aims to answer some of the questions you’ll have, as well as giving you the reasons why you should consider starting to save for your retirement today.

-A Stakeholder or personal pension is a tax-efficient way of saving for your retirement.
+A pension is a tax-efficient way of saving for your retirement.
+You can choose the pension provider, how much you contribute and the funds you invest into.

 Stakeholder pensions are very flexible.